1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1. Why are some 1969 dimes worth hundreds while most are worth 10 cents?

 The vast majority of 1969 dimes remain common circulation coins worth face value.
-However, grade makes an enormous difference in value.
-A worn 1969 dime is worth 10 cents, while an MS 67 can bring $1,495.
+However, grade makes an enormous difference: a worn 1969 dime is worth 10 cents, while an MS67 can bring $1,495.
+Special characteristics like Full Bands designation, production varieties such as the RPM or Reverse of 68, or the extraordinarily rare No-S Proof error all push values dramatically higher.

 2. How can I identify a valuable 1969 dime in my collection?